RavensbourneWebMedia/UX-design/sessions/session-09.md

 # Assignment

-Note the feedback your received and draft a plan of action
+1. Note the feedback your received and draft a plan of action

+2. Read and blog about [*The time is ripe for niche social networks*](http://pando.com/2013/10/16/the-time-is-ripe-for-a-new-wave-of-niche-social-networks).
+You can hear the author talking in [this podcast](http://monocle.com/radio/shows/the-entrepreneurs/173) also.